ascrivner/dockerlabs/networking/concepts/07-macvlan.md

 ## <a name="macvlandriver"></a>MACVLAN

-The `macvlan` driver is a new implementation of the tried and true network virtualization technique.
+The `MACVLAN` driver is a new implementation of the tried and true network virtualization technique.
 The Linux implementations are extremely lightweight because rather than using a Linux bridge for isolation, they are simply associated with a Linux Ethernet interface or sub-interface to enforce separation between networks and connectivity to the physical network.

 MACVLAN offers a number of unique features and capabilities.
 It has positive performance implications by virtue of having a very simple and lightweight architecture.
 Rather than port mapping, the MACVLAN driver provides direct access between containers and the physical network.
 It also allows containers to receive routable IP addresses that are on the subnet of the physical network.